-After selected applicants confirm acceptance of the fellowship, they will receive an email from the Discover system with additional documents to be completed, signed and uploaded (Phase 2 documents), including instructions and deadlines.
+After selected applicants confirm acceptance of the fellowship, they will receive an email from the Slate system with additional documents to be completed, signed and uploaded (Phase 2 documents), including instructions and deadlines.

-Just as in Phase 1, trainees must download and complete forms using the "Get Form" feature, unless otherwise specified.
-All pages of the completed documents must be uploaded into the Discover account.
+Just as in Phase 1, trainees must complete forms.
+All pages of the forms must be completed in the Slate account.
 Signatures must be handwritten, not typed in a cursive font nor entered electronically.
 Failure to sign and date documents will cause the forms to be rejected.
 All handwritten data must be printed clearly and legibly.
 Documents that are not legible will be rejected.

 What documents are required in Phases 2 and 3 of the post-application process?

 Phases 2 and 3 are completed only by students who have been accepted into the programs.
 Check the above information on Phases 2 and 3 for more details.

 Can I apply to more than one MD Anderson summer program?